volodymyrhudyma/blog/content/blog/render-raw-html-in-react.md

 ![XSS Example](/img/xss-attack.gif "XSS Example")

-If attackers executed any JavaScript code on your page, they would have a possibility to read any sensitive data (stored in cookies or local storage) and send to their servers.
+If attackers run any JavaScript code on your page, they have the ability to read any sensitive data (stored in cookies or local storage) and send it to their servers.

-That's exactly why React prevents this situation by default.
+This is exactly why React prevents this situation by default.

 ## Way 1: dangerouslySetInnerHTML Prop

-HTML elements in React can be given a `dangerouslySetInnerHTML` prop that is a replacement for `innetHTML` and allows rendering HTML string as their content.
+HTML elements in React can be given a `dangerouslySetInnerHTML` prop, which is a replacement for `innerHTML` and allows rendering HTML strings as their content.

-It is called dangerous for a reason - by using it you are exposed to the XSS attack:
+It's called dangerous for a reason - using it exposes you to XSS attack:

 ```jsx
 const html = `